 Not as well known as other Canadian ski resorts, SilverStar is still a fantastic winter destination.
 The snow conditions are remarkable with seven metres of snow falling on average in the ski area.
 Perfect for those who love to play in deep powder.
 It has 128 marked pistes to enjoy and the off-piste opportunities are excellent too.

 The brightly coloured buildings in the main village are bold and visible throughout the area.
-It has its unique charm and isn’t too commercialised compared to other big resorts.
 There is plenty of ski-in ski-out accommodation to book, which is fantastic for those looking to maximise their time on the slopes.
 The nightlife is pretty quiet with only a few bars and cafes available.
 This ski resort is mainly suited to families with its quiet après and pedestrian-only village layout.

 Located in the Alberta Rockies, Jasper is a stunning place to go skiing.
 You can ski 100km of slopes with a truly beautiful mountain backdrop.
 Skiing is ideal for all abilities with varying levels of terrain to enjoy.
 In addition, there’s an excellent lift connection to neighbouring Marmot Basin for more ski terrain to discover.